-The WG also recommends that a standardized form be developed for the purpose of submitting abuse reports and information requests, to also include space for free form text51.
+The WG recommends that a uniform set of minimum mandatory criteria for the purpose of submitting abuse reports and information requests be developed.
+Forms that may be required by individual P/P service providers for this purpose should also include space for free form text.
 P/P service providers should also have the ability to "categorize" reports received, in order to facilitate responsiveness.

 CATEGORY E QUESTIONS 1 & 2 - What, if any, are the baseline minimum standardized relay processes that should be adopted by ICANN-accredited privacy/proxy service providers?
-Should ICANN-accredited privacy/proxy service providers be required to forward to the customer all allegations of illegal activities they receive relating to specific domain names of the customer?
+Should ICANNaccredited privacy/proxy service providers be required to forward to the customer all allegations of illegal activities they receive relating to specific domain names of the customer?